top of page

 End of life care equals the administering of drugs that ease the person from life to death.

 Yes.
 We did agree, and he was unaware of anything, as far as we can tell, during his final hours.
-We were there when he died, and we were glad it was all over.
+We were there when he died, and we were glad that it was all over.

-His suffering was over.
-From that point of view, there are no regrets.
-There are whispers occasionally, in my resting mind, that we may have robbed him of what a natural death would have given him, soul-wise.
+But there are whispers occasionally, in my resting mind, that we may have robbed him of what a natural death would have given him, soul-wise.
 Did we rob him of something he needed spiritually at the end of his journey on earth purely because we could not bear to see him suffering bodily any more?

-These are ethical, spiritual, religious, personal questions.
-Not everyone cares or thinks about such things.
-But many do, and I want to address them.
 Life does contain suffering, yes, but I believe it is our sacred duty to be awake, through our oft-expressed love, to information that may relieve or avoid suffering in our families, that may improve their lives!

-I would like to be able to help people avoid such a situation.
+I think we have more control over our health than we have been led to believe.
 I don’t care if I am seen to be unrealistic, or naive.
 I am proudly idealistic.
 I want to be part of this new movement, worldwide, led by compassionate doctors and researchers, who want to help us regain our health and our joy and who want to remind us that we are naturally designed to thrive.
 And that the food we eat is so incredibly important if we are to thrive.

 If we unquestioningly choose the products of the commercially-driven processed food and pharmaceutical companies then, as these doctors point out, we will likely not thrive.